ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. Use <a href="https://vstsdemobuildertest.azurewebsites.net/?TemplateId=77373&Name=myshuttledocker" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.

-1. Select the **MyShuttle-Java** for the template.
+1. Select the **MyShuttleDocker** for the template.

  ![VSTS Demo Generator](images/vstsdemogen.png)

 3. Provide a project name and click **Create Project** to start provisioning.

-Once the project is provisioned, select the URL to navigate to the project that you provisioned.
+4. Once the project is provisioned, select the URL to navigate to the project that you provisioned.

 1. You will see the work items, source code and CI/CD definitions already populated by the demo generator.
     ![VSTS Dashboard](images/vstsdashboard.png "MyShuttle Project in VSTS")

 1. Navigate to the **Code** hub.
 You will find the code for the MyShuttle application created and populated by the demo generator system.
 We will import this to our dev workstation  in our next exercise.

 ## Exercise 2: Setting up Eclipse

-Having VSTS setup, we will now log in to the virtual machine and set up Eclipse
+Having setup Team Services project, we will now log in to the virtual machine and set up Eclipse

 1. If you have not already, log in to the virtual machine